Oscar-CHW/worldpeaceOL/README.md

 - Create custom rooms or join existing ones by ID
 - Use matchmaking for automatic pairing
 - Track your ELO ranking on the dashboard
+- Add friends and challenge them directly to matches